What is the home equity line of credit (HELOC) end of draw period?

 What can I do to reduce my monthly payment at the end of draw period?

-- Call a banker at 800-872-2657 to discuss the option of locking in a fixed rate.1 You must do this before the end of draw period.
+- Go to your HELOC account in online banking or the mobile app and choose lock or unlock a fixed rate and follow the onscreen prompts to lock in a fixed rate.
+Or, call a banker at 800-642-3547 to discuss the option of locking in a fixed rate.1 You must do this before your end of draw period.

 - Apply for a new HELOC or a home equity loan.